cazzlewazzle89/Qontas/README.md

 3. Output basename
 4. Minimum read length for FASTQ filtering
 5. Maximum read length for FASTQ filtering
-6. Minimum times a sequences must be observed per samples to be retained for relative abundance calculations (recommended to set this to at least 2 to remove singletons)
+6. Amount of times a sequence must be observed per sample to be retained for relative abundance calculation (recommended to set this >1 to remove singletons [highly likely to be PCR artifacts or sequencing errors])
-7. Mimimum relative abundance (as a percentage) for a sequence to be reported
+7. Mimimum relative abundance as a percentage (eg. 2 or 0.1) for a sequence to be reported
-8. Number of threads to use
+8. Number of threads to use for minimap2 mapping

 eg. `qontas.sh sample.fastq.gz ref.fa sample 600 650 2 0.1 10`